QuantEcon/lecture-source-py/source/rst/amss2.rst

 Code for Reverse Engineering
 ===============================================

-Here is code to do the calculations for us
+Here is code to do the calculations for us.

 .. code-block:: python3